 Presented for originality and excellence in the field of thematic cartography with emphasis on effective communication of the intended theme or themes.
 The John C. Bartholomew Award comprises a trophy, a £500 prize and a certificate, and is run with the support of HarperCollins and the Bartholomew Family.

 James Cheshire receives the John C. Bartholomew Award for 2017 from Jim Irvine of HarperCollins

-For excellence in the application of OS OpenData
+For excellence in the application of Ordnance Survey data

-To encourage excellence in cartographic design and the innovative and exciting use of Ordnance Survey OpenData.
-The OS OpenData Award comprises a trophy and a certificate, and is run with the support of Ordnance Survey.
+To encourage excellence in cartographic design and the innovative and exciting use of Ordnance Survey data.
+This award comprises a trophy and a certificate, and is run with the support of Ordnance Survey.

 Ross McDonald of Angus Council receives the OS OpenData Award for 2016 on behalf of Heikki Vesanto from Paul Naylor of Ordnance Survey

 For the most outstanding article published in The Cartographic Journal (awarded each Volume)

 Presented to the author(s) of the most outstanding article published in The Cartographic Journal during the year as judged by the Editorial Board.
 The Henry Johns Award comprises a cash prize and a certificate, and is run with the support of Lovell Johns.

 Martin Davis, Editorial Assistant of The Cartographic Journal, receives the Henry Johns Award for 2016 on behalf of Jérémie Ory, Sidonie Christophe, Sara Fabrikant and Bénédicte Bucher from Louisa Keyworth of Lovell Johns